 Tiber Island restaurants in Rome

-Tiber Island hosts two restaurants: Tiberino, which makes the most of its location to create a magical escape for breakfast, lunch, aperitivo or dinner, and historic Roman restaurant, Trattoria Sora Lella, which has been serving customers here on Tiber Island since 1959.
+Tiber Island hosts two restaurants year round: Tiberino, which makes the most of its location to create a magical escape for breakfast, lunch, aperitivo or dinner, and historic Roman restaurant, Trattoria Sora Lella, which has been serving customers here on Tiber Island since 1959.

 Tiberino boasts an even older history.
 There’s been a bar on this site since 1936, serving locals with coffees, drinks and gelato – in one of Rome’s loveliest spots.
 Today, an updated Tiberino Ristorante on Tiber island offers breakfast, lunch, aperitivo or dinner with river views.